pchaberski/cars/documentation/2_project_description.md

 |1 x 1 x 960            |       Conv2d 1x1    |     -    |   1280   |   -    |     1      |
 |1 x 1 x 1280           |       FC            |     -    |   1000   |   -    |     -      |

 GhostNet architecture described above (and in original paper as well) is the basic setup which can be modified by structuring GhostBottlenecks in different sequences.
 This basic setup, as mentioned before, gets 73.98% accuracy on ImageNet with 4.1 M parameters and requires only 0.142 GFLOPS to process 224x224 RGB image.
-Other more complex variations, as presented in paper, show superiority over previous designs like MobileNet or ShuffleNet getting better accuracy with less FLOPS and latency.
+Other more complex variations, as presented in paper, show superiority over previous popular designs like MobileNet or ShuffleNet getting better accuracy with less FLOPS and latency.

 ![GhostNet comparison with some other mobile architectures (pictures from paper)](img/22_4_ghostnet_comparison.png "GhostNet comparison with some other mobile architectures (pictures from paper)")

-Full PyTorch implementation of GhostNet that was used in this work is available at [GitHub](https://github.com/pchaberski/cars/blob/master/models/architectures/ghostnet.py) repository of the project.
+Full PyTorch implementation of GhostNet that was used in this work is available at [GitHub repository](https://github.com/pchaberski/cars/blob/master/models/architectures/ghostnet.py) of the project.